Cellie0320/Cellie0320/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating and learning new things.
 Here's a bit about me:

-## 🚀 About Me
+##  👤  About Me
 - 🔭 I’m currently working on a password strength checker project.
 - 🌱 I’m currently learning cybersecurity and exploring different areas in it 🔒.
 - 👯 I’m looking to collaborate on cybersecurity and fintech related projects.
 - 💬 Feel free to ask me about anything!
 I consider myself a jack of all trades 🧰😜.
 You can [send your question to me via email](#-connect-with-me) and I'll get back to you ASAP.
-- ⚡ Fun fact: I can pick stuff up with my feet from the ground 🦶.
+- ⚡ Fun fact: I can pick stuff up with my feet from the ground 🦶 and I consider myself quite a humorous person as well 😂
-- 🛡️ I have a keen interest in cybersecurity

-## 🛠️ Skills & Tools
+## 🛠️ Skills:
-- **Languages:**
+- ** 🛡️ Technical Skills:**
   ![HTML](https://img.shields.io/badge/HTML-E34F26?style=flat-square&logo=html5&logoColor=white)
   ![CSS](https://img.shields.io/badge/CSS-1572B6?style=flat-square&logo=css3&logoColor=white)
   ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=black)